 Penang nightlife in Georgetown usually attracts different crowds than during the day, but you can still enjoy one of this area's primary attractions; street art.

-Visiting street art is one of the best things to do in Penang at night because there are far fewer crowds.
+Visiting street art in Georgetown is one of the best things to do in Penang at night because there are far fewer crowds.
 It's also a fantastic way to enjoy your evening because you can see an entirely different side of the art.

 The art instalments on Victoria street and Armenian street look very different when they interact with the street lights at night compared to the day.